(This post has been edited to include the new temperature record.)

 Does that surprise you?

 When the weather hits the headlines, we are usually told that it is the hottest / coldest / wettest / driest “since records began”.
-That was just under 150 years ago with the founding of the International Meteorological Organisation, in 1873.
-Over the next few weeks Blog About Britain will be taking a look at some of the evidence for temperatures prior to when records began.
-Join me again next week.
+But there’s plenty of evidence that gives clues about temperatures prior to when records began.